Minnesota Dog and Puppy Training

 Dogs benefit the most when they have rest days in between training, so we recommend no more than 3 classes per week.
 This also gives you plenty of time to practice the skills you’ve learned at home.

 Yes!
-The training passes offer you the flexibility to pick and choose which classes work best for you, regardless of where they’re located.
+The training passes offer you the flexibility to pick and choose which classes work best for you, regardless of where they’re located in the Twin Cities.

 Attend up to one class per day at any of our available locations, and feel free to switch it up during your pass timeframe.